Malien/luar/reggie/README.md

 Associate key stored in AD with value referenced by XDZ in table stored in AT.

+#### assoc_ASD

+Associate key stored in AS, with value stored in AD, in the table stored in AT.

 #### lda_assoc

 Load value associated with key in register AD into AD, from a table stored in AT.